-Southeastern Wisconsin Schools Alliance (SWSA) provides position papers and information about educational issues and policy decisions that affect public education.
+Southeastern Wisconsin Schools Alliance (SWSA) provides position papers and links to information about educational issues and policy decisions that affect public education.
 SWSA also provides members with access to leading edge studies to support their work.
-Below you will find the No Time to Lose Report along with SWSA position papers.
+Below you will find some of the most recent publications impacting public education.

 Wisconsin Policy Forum Research Brief: Special Education Funding in Wisconsin; How it works and why it matters